rishavjeet/rishavjeet/README.md

 -->
-- 🔭 I’m currently working on WordPress, Manual testing, Test Automation using Playwright
+- 🔭 I’m currently working on WordPress, Manual testing, and Test Automation using Playwright
-- 🌱 I’m currently learning advanced techniques on test automation, Frappe and ERP Systems
+- 🌱 I’m currently learning advanced techniques on test automation, Frappe, and ERP Systems
 - 👯 I’m looking to collaborate on developing new WP plugins, Test Automation tasks, learning Frappe and ERP
 - 💬 Ask me about WordPress, Frappe, Playwright, Linux, DevOps, and Movies and Cars
 - Have a look at [My Blogs](https://medium.com/@duttarishav2510)